-HSS Plus 2019 among inmates at central jails enquired about the injecting drug practices.
-As the injecting drug behaviour are illicit in nature, respondents were first asked about prevalence of the injecting drug behaviours in general in their setting to understand how common the behaviour might be.
-Subsequently, recruited inmates were asked about their injecting drug behaviours to measure the prevalence of behaviour and related practices among the inmates.
+HSS Plus 2019 among inmates at central jails enquired about drug-injecting practices.
+As the drug-injecting behaviour is illicit, respondents were first asked about the prevalence of this behaviour in general within their setting; this was done to understand how common the behaviour might be.
+Subsequently, recruited inmates were asked about their injecting drug behaviours to measure the prevalence of the same along with its related practices among the inmates.
 State/UT-wise findings on injecting drug use practices are presented in Table 7.

-Overall, around 9% of recruited inmates (8% of convicts and 10% of undertrial) reported that inmates in their prison inject drugs for pleasure (Figure 5).
+Overall, around 9% of the recruited inmates (8% of convicts and 10% of undertrial) reported that inmates-in their prison inject drugs for pleasure (Figure 5).
 In Punjab, 60% of respondents reported that inmates in their prison were injecting drugs for pleasure.
 In Mizoram (39%), Delhi (35%) and Haryana (20%) also a significant proportion of inmates reported the same.

 When asked about their own behaviour of injecting drugs for pleasure, a small proportion (4%) of total recruited inmates (2% of convicts and 6% of undertrials) reported to have had a lifetime experience of injecting any drug for pleasure.
-In Mizoram, 39% of respondents reported doing so followed by 17% in Manipur and Punjab, 14% in Assam and 11% in Chandigarh.
+In Mizoram, 39% of respondents reported doing so, followed by 17% in Manipur and Punjab, 14% in Assam and 11% in Chandigarh.

-More than half (58%) inmates with history of injecting drug for pleasures reported to use sterile needle/syringe (N/S) during their last injecting episode (61% among convicts and 57% among undertrials) while 40% of them reported sharing of used needle/syringe (39% among convicts and 40% among undertrials) (Figure 6).
-In States with more than 10% of respondents having history of injecting drug for pleasure, 84% in Manipur reported to use sterile needle/syringe in their last injecting episode followed by 64% in Chandigarh, 68% in Punjab, 58% in Mizoram and 28% in Assam.
+More than half (58%) of the inmates with history of injecting drugs for pleasure reported using sterile needle/syringe (N/S) during their last injecting episode (61% among convicts and 57% among undertrials), while 40% of them reported sharing of used needle/ syringe (39% among convicts and 40% among undertrials) (Figure 6).
+In States with more than 10% of respondents having history of injecting drug for pleasure, 84% in Manipur reported to use sterile needle/ syringe in their last injecting episode followed by 64% in Chandigarh, 68% in Punjab, 58% in Mizoram and 28% in Assam.

-In States with more than 10% of respondents having history of injecting drug for pleasure, 84% in Manipur reported to use sterile needle/syringe in their last injecting episode followed by 64% in Chandigarh, 68% in Punjab, 58% in Mizoram and 28% in Assam.
+In States with more than 10% of respondents having history of injecting drugs for pleasure, 84% in Manipur reported using sterile needle/syringe in their last injecting episode followed by 64% in Chandigarh, 68% in Punjab, 58% in Mizoram and 28% in Assam.